Costava/break-bricks/README.md

 - Written in C
 - On purpose, there is no "vector2" struct, in order to see how that would turn out
 - The included `makefile` does incremental compilation
+- The assets are not checked into the git repo and can be downloaded from [here](https://github.com/Costava/break-bricks/releases/tag/assets)
 - Dependencies:
 - - C standard library
 - - SDL2